Iman-hamdan/Iman-hamdan/README.md

 ---

 ## 🚀 About Me
-I’m a Master’s student in AI Engineering at the University of San Diego, expected to graduate in April 2026.
-With a strong foundation in SEO, data analysis, and project management, I’m now transitioning into AI programming and machine learning.
-My passion lies in leveraging data to create impactful, AI-driven solutions, especially within healthcare, where I am currently working on a drug review sentiment analysis project.
+I’m currently pursuing a Master’s in AI Engineering at the University of San Diego, with an expected graduation in April 2026.
+With a background as a Senior SEO Manager, I've transitioned into AI programming and data analysis, focusing on applying AI solutions to healthcare and other industries.
+My career journey reflects my passion for using data to drive impactful insights and innovations, from improving search engine rankings to analyzing healthcare data.

 ---